kalinaowo/yet-another-blue-archive-mod-manager/README.md

 # Yet Another Blue Archive Mod Manager
 its yet another blue archive mod manager

-Currently switching from thkiner to webview because ~~thkiner sucks~~ thkiner is... intreasting.
+Currently switching from thkiner to webview because ~~thkiner sucks~~ thkiner is... interesting.
 Because of this applying mods doesn't work so far, sorry about that, will be fixed soon

 ## Features:
  - Creates basic mod loading system